 The averages, however, are misleading because they mask wide differences.
 Some IHAs have an excellent record with respect to TARS while, for others, the problem is severe.
-For the ten percent of all IHAs with the best record in this regard, for example, Rental program TARS good management, considerable speed is possible within the current system (at least one IHA has recently accomplished this in less than six months).
+For the ten percent of all IHAs with the best record in this regard, for example, Rental program TARS averaged only \$5 per unit in management; for the ten percent with the worst record, the average was \$1,256.
+On-site interviews suggest that while some tribes enforce strong eviction policies (and therefore avoid large TARS), others either are unwilling or unable to do so.
+Explanatory factors include the existence of weak tribal court systems and the conflict of such policies with tribal culture, as well as the lack of forceful management.